-The College of Liberal Arts is still open but operating and handling all student business remotely.
-You can call the main College line at 337-482-6219, or email us at email@example.com.
+The College of Liberal Arts office in 101 Griffin Hall is open during normal University business hours, from 7:30 AM – 5 PM Monday – Thursday, and 7:30 AM – 12:30 PM on Friday.
+You can stop by, or call the main College line at 337-482-6219, or email us at email@example.com.

 Among the most highly valued skills in today's job market and in our constantly changing world are the art of oral and written communication, a keen sense of critical analysis and reasoning and the ability to employ creative ways to solve problems.
 Our liberal arts program teaches you how to operate a very special piece of machinery: your mind.
 It teaches you judgment, historical perspective, the ability to reason, and the art of communication.
 These four skills are more necessary than ever to meet the challenges of the future.

 Liberal arts majors take a diverse cross-section of courses, such as history, modern languages, philosophy, mathematics and science, English, computer science, astronomy and psychology, to name only a few.
 This array of courses gives you a perspective on the past, an understanding of the present, and the flexibility to face the challenges of the future.

 We believe that a liberal arts education with its emphasis on learning to learn, and on critical thinking, is the best preparation for careers and for life in a changing world.